 11. Photomapper: Best photo spots

 Photomapper allows you to find photo spots during your travels.
 Chances are, while you’re in Iceland you’ll want to be photographing its amazing landscape, the northern lights and waterfalls.
-So this app is definitely worth downloading to find where there are some good photography spots, which will allow you to spend more time taking photos and enjoying Iceland than driving around looking for places to stop.
+So this app is definitely worth downloading to find where there are some good photography spots, which will allow you to spend more time taking photos and enjoying Iceland rather than driving around looking for places to stop.

 13. The Photographer’s Ephemeris

 The Photographer’s Ephemeris is not free, but it’s definitely worth buying.
-They do, however, have a web version which is free to use.
+They do, however, have a web version that is free to use.
 I do recommend grabbing the app for your mobile though as it’s much easier to use, and supporting the developer helps ensure this great app is maintained.

 14. Thingvellir National Park app

-It isn’t a free app, but it’s worth buying if you like to easily look up what mountains called what.
-It’s really useful to photographers as it can help us ID what we’re taking photographs of.
-I like to use this app, so I know where I am, what I am photographing and can then, later on, I can name and describe my photographs properly.
+It isn’t a free app, but it’s worth buying if you like to easily look up what mountains are called.
+It’s really useful to photographers as it can help us ID what we’re taking photographs of whilst taking photos in Iceland.
+I like to use this app, so I know where I am, and what I am photographing and can then, later on, I can name and describe my photographs properly.